Evans Woollen III: Death and legacy

 Woollen died on May 17, 2016, at the age of eighty-eight.
-Woollen and his wife, Nancy, are buried at Smith Cemetery, Isle Au Haut in Knox County, Maine.

 Woollen's innovative designs made him a pacesetter among architects in the Midwest.
 Steve Mannheimer, a former reporter for the Indianapolis Star, described Woollen as "the most distinguished designer among his generation of Indiana-based architects."
 Woollen, who is credited for introducing the Modernist and the Brutalist architecture styles to Indianapolis, became known for his use of bold materials and creative solutions to design issues.
 Woollen was not afraid of being provocative.
 He once remarked, "If an architect isn't controversial, he can't be very effective."
 Woollen was also described as outspoken and sometimes stubborn, even when faced with harsh criticism from those who viewed his designs as too modern.

 In an active career that spanned from the mid-1950s to the early 2000s, Woollen is noted for his innovative and sophisticated designs that blended with the structure's setting and its history.
 Some of his most distinctive modern buildings still stand in Indianapolis, including Clowes Memorial Hall, Barton Tower, the Minton-Capehart Federal Building, the west entrance addition to The Children's Museum of Indianapolis, the White River Gardens Conservatory, and a modern addition to the Indianapolis Central Library, all of which are still in use.
 Woollen is also known for his churches, including Saint Meinrad Archabbey's monastery and library (Spencer County, Indiana), Saint Andrew's Abbey Church (Cleveland, Ohio), and others, as well as numerous libraries.
 In addition to commercial projects, Woollen designed some of Indianapolis's notable mid-century modern homes.

 Although some of his modern building designs were criticized, such as the Minton-Capehart Federal Building and Barton Tower, most of his designs were praised, especially Clowes Memorial Hall, which he co-designed with John M. Johansen.
 Clowes Hall is one of Woollen's most iconic projects.
 Woollen and his firm were also involved in projects outside of Indianapolis, including, among others, the New Harmony Inn (Posey County, Indiana) and Indiana University's Musical Arts Center (Monroe County, Indiana) that are still in use.
 Woollen's firm also managed the renovation and preservation of several of Indianapolis's historic structures, most notably the Indiana Theatre (home of the Indiana Repertory Theatre), Union Station, the Majestic Building, and several historic apartment buildings.
 Woollen also designed Cincinnati's Over-the-Rhine Pilot Center.
 These major works, among others, serve as a testament to his "adventurous sense of architectural form" and "respect for its visual and community context."